Xigtun/xps-9570-mojave/README.md

 use the install efi to install Mac OS Majave(10.14)

-then replace the EFI folder.
+then replace the EFI folder reset kextcache.(you may reboot severl times)

 #### Working

 	Intel Graphics accelleration(uhd630)
 	wifi & bluetooth (dw1830)
 	Audio
-	screen blacklight
+	brightlight control
 	...

 #### Not Working